canoi12/geist/README.md

 # geist

 Geist is a static blog generator using markdown file.
-It's not a full site generator, it only convert the markdown to a JSON structure that can be parsed.
+It's not a full site generator, it only converts the markdown to a JSON structure that can be parsed from Javascript.